kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 --  Arrange for adjustments of various kinds during run time based on keyboard inputs

 --  Use an LM334 to prevent power supply noise from plotting (i.e., convert from monitoring resistance to monitoring
-        conductance which means that power supply noise is eliminated!)
+        conductance, which means that power supply noise is eliminated!)

 --  Use digital potentiometer (x9c104 or x9c503) for more automated balancing of the two serial resistances